muratk5n/thirdwave/en/README.md

 ---

+This stuff isn't outside the mainstream anymore, hitjobs will be harder to execute.
+Better watch out

+---

 Andy Marsh's H2 company (Plug Power) picked up on it.
 [Here is](https://www.linkedin.com/posts/plug-power_plug-ceo-andy-marsh-was-honored-to-be-invited-activity-6976203348068704256-1a6S)
 Marsh.
-This stuff isn't outside the mainstream anymore, hitjobs will be harder to execute.
-Better watch out

 ---